chavarera/PythonScript/Module/os/BasicOfOsModule.md

 #### Basic of os Module
-- **os** module provide a way to handle functionality related to operating system.
+- **os** module provide a way to handle Operating System Related Functionality
 - The os module is a part of the standard library.
-- The primary use of os module create folder,remove folder,rename,access files with path and name.
+- The primary use of the os module create a folder, remove a folder, rename, access files with path and name.
-- The OS module in python provides functions for interacting with the operating system.
+- The OS module in Python provides functions for interacting with the operating system.

 import os module
 ```python